TheLukaDragar/UNI-LJ-VRA/code/README.md

 # Chapter 6: Results
 For our submition we made predictions on the 3 test sets from `labels/test_setX.txt`using the final model checkpoints.
-First we made predictions on the test set using the ConvNext model.
-Then we made predictions on the test set using the Eva model.
+First we made predictions on the test sets using the ConvNext model.
+Then we made predictions on the test sets using the Eva model.
 Finally we combined the predictions from the two models using the following formula:

 `final_prediction = 0.75 * ConvNext_prediction + 0.25 * Eva_prediction`

-for each test set.

 Code in: `predict_convnext.py`, `predict_eva.py`, `combine_predictions.py`